Nesac128/tensorimage/README.md

          |   image3.jpg  (image)
          |   ...         (rest of images)
 ```
+#### Notes
+- The image names displayed inside each image class folder are just examples, the image names used by your dataset can be entirely different
+- The current nnir version only accepts images with __JPG__ format

 You can either use your own image dataset or download one from the internet, from websites such as:
 - [https://www.kaggle.com](https://www.kaggle.com)
 - [UCI machine-learning repository](https://archive.ics.uci.edu/ml/index.php)
 - [http://deeplearning.net/datasets/](http://deeplearning.net/datasets/)
-#### Note!
-- You may need to adapt the structure of the image dataset you are using
-- The image names displayed inside each image class folder are just examples, the image names used by your dataset can be entirely different
-- The current nnir version only accepts images with __JPG__ format

 ## 4.2 Training
 ### 4.2.1 Automatically writing image paths and labels